 Buoyed by the potential emanating from that first corpse but bound by sudden pandemic restrictions, we shelved plans for bigger, weirder art parties (for now) & adapted the concept.
-After some gestation, The Beasting was hatched as a digital program that could be produced safely with artists one at a time & mostly shared online, and it would also result in an irresistible physical exhibit at the right time.
+After some gestation, The Beasting was hatched as a digital program that could be produced safely with artists one at a time & mostly shared online, plus it would also result in an irresistible physical exhibit in the future.

-A roster of two dozen artists have been invited to 44 Gaukel to each create one of four beast sections using limited materials and a few hours.
-Their creations will slowly be revealed from July to October 2021.
-We'll celebrate Halloween by puzzling & unveiling beast combos curated by you!
-And by golly we'll find some unforsaken way to show you these magnificent monsters in the flesh (just hold tight).
+A roster of two dozen artists were invited to 44 Gaukel to each create one of four beast sections using limited materials & a few hours.
+Their creations were slowly revealed from July to October 2021.
+We celebrated pandemic Halloween by curating, puzzling together & unveiling six spectacular beast combos!

 Check out this Tech About Town column from late July 2021 about the project's development.

-Exquisite corpse is a drawing game popularized in the 1920s, and a technique wielded by early surrealist artists to make collaborative compositions.
+Exquisite corpse is a drawing game popularized in the 1920s & a technique wielded by early surrealist artists to make collaborative compositions.
 Each participant takes a turn drawing a portion of a wildly imaginary body, concealing their partial contributions from other participants until the figure is finished.

-Typically this kind of blind collaboration is accomplished by folding a shared piece of paper into sections, so we've elaborated and improvised on the idea.
-Once all 24 artists have created body parts for The Beasting, the resulting six different heads, six different upper torsos, six different lower torsos, and six different legs & feet can be combined in many charming & disarming ways to form six shape-shifting beasts.
+Typically this kind of blind collaboration is accomplished by folding a shared piece of paper into sections, so we've elaborated & improvised.
+Once all 24 artists in an annual edition have created their body parts for The Beasting, the resulting six different heads, six different upper torsos, six different lower torsos, & six different legs & feet can be combined in many charming & disarming ways to form six shape-shifting beasts.